 The free trial period lasts for 7 days and gives you premium access to all the website’s content.
 Fortunately, once your free trial expires, all the audio files still work, but nothing else does.
 Good luck with that!

-The Basic plan allows access to all their lessons with the audio files.
-It also offers the in-depth lesson notes and access to the mobile application.
-They offer two applications for this purpose.
-One is the “Innovative Languages” app and the other is “Daily Dose of Language” app which should be available across all android and apple devices.
+The Basic plan grants access to all their lessons with the audio files.
+It also offers in-depth lesson notes and access to the mobile application.
+There are two mobile apps on offer: one is the “Innovative Languages” app and the other is the “Daily Dose of Language” app.
+They should both be available across all android and apple devices.

-The Premium plan is an upgrade from the basic plan.
+The Premium plan is an upgrade from the Basic plan.
 You do get to access these features in the free trial period, so be sure to check them out.

-The premium plan builds on the basic plan by offering more tools to help you learn the language.
-While the basic plan can show you a list of 100 core French words that you should know, the premium plan comes with 2000 words for you to check out.
+The Premium plan builds on the basic plan by offering more tools to help you learn the language.
+While the Basic plan can show you a list of 100 core French words that you should know, the Premium plan comes with 2000 words for you to check out.

-Moreover, this plan offers daily French lessons, updated vocabulary depending on the season you are experiencing, short quizzes for every lesson, speaking lessons, flashcards, and slide shows.
-You can also create your own word bank of the words that you find hard.
-An audio dictionary and a grammar guide are offered too.
-You can now access HD videos from this plan onwards.
+This plan also offers daily French lessons, updated vocabulary depending on the season you are experiencing, short quizzes for every lesson, speaking lessons, flashcards, and slide shows.
+You can create your own word bank of the words that you find hard, or you can choose to study one of the many premade vocabulary lists.

 Overall, this is probably the best deal offered by the website at $25/month.
 It is perfect for people who are trying to study French for school or educational purposes.

-The PremiumPLUS plan offers everything that the Basic and the Premium pack offer.
-The special feature of this plan is the attention given to every user.
+The PremiumPLUS plan offers everything that the Basic and the Premium pack offer — the special feature of this plan is the attention given to every user.

 Every user will have a personalized teacher who is always there to clear doubts and set up educational plans for you.
 You can get assignments and continuous tests to check your progress whenever you need.
 Based on your assessments, you will get personalized pathways that will help you learn faster than others.